Getting Started with Ethereum Mining the video guide

 Experimentation with various GPU selections in the calculator will reveal a card with the best price to performance to power consumption combination (expressed as MH/s per Currency Unit).
 Keep in mind that AMD cards outperform NVidia for cryptocurrency mining purposes.

-The card should have at least 2 gigs of RAM or it won’t be able to properly mine Ethereum.
+The card should have at least 3 gigs of RAM or it won’t be able to properly mine Ethereum.
 This is due to the growing DAG file (directed acyclic graph) used in the Ethereum Proof of Work hashing process.

-AMD are set to introduce their new 14 nanometer (nm) RX 480 card at a hard-to-resist $200 price in 2016 and crypto currency mining became much more profitable as the smaller 14nm fabrication process gives this card impressive performance and low power consumption.
-If the RX 480 achieves high hashrates as expected, it’ll become the new standard in Ethereum mining.
+AMD introduced their new 14 nanometer (nm) RX series card at a hard-to-resist $200 price in 2016 and crypto currency mining became much more profitable as the smaller 14nm fabrication process gives this card impressive performance and low power consumption.

 If you’re reading a newbie’s guide to Ethereum mining and have a GPU powerful enough to make it worthwhile, we’re going to assume you’re running Windows so we’ll focus on mining Ethereum on that platform.